YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Premium medical editorial image showing hair transplant expectation documents and surgical planning tools

-Hair Transplant Guarantees: Why Promises Need Scrutiny
+Hair Transplant Guarantees Need Scrutiny

 Careful planning matters more than impressive promises.
 Refusing an unsafe plan protects the patient more than an exciting sentence that may create regret later.

 This is especially important if you are comparing clinics from another country.
 When you are far away, a guarantee can feel like protection against uncertainty.
-In reality, it should never replace proper medical judgment before the deposit is paid.
+In reality, it must never replace proper medical judgment before the deposit is paid.

-Why do hair transplant guarantees sound so reassuring?
+Why guarantees sound reassuring

 A hair transplant guarantee sounds reassuring because it gives a feeling of control.
 You imagine that if anything goes wrong, the clinic will fix it.
 In theory, that sounds fair.